< PREV | NEXT > | INDEX | SITEMAP | GOOGLE | UPDATES | BLOG | CONTACT | $Donate? | HOME

 Of course, the klystron and TWT are only used for the high-power output stages of a radar.
 In the early postwar period the rest of the system was run by ordinary vacuum tubes, with these systems gradually upgrading to more compact, less power-hungry, and more reliable solid-state transistor technology in the late 1950s.
 The introduction of solid-state devices led to integrated circuits (ICs), which gave radars much more sophisticated capabilities.

 There was a belief decades ago that high-power microwave transistors would soon reduce klystrons and TWTs to obsolescence, but the older technologies remain alive and well for the time being.
-Klystrons and particularly TWTs are reliable, efficient, and cost-effective -- though it appears that semiconductor devices will eventually put them out of business.
+Klystrons and particularly TWTs are reliable, efficient, and cost-effective -- though it appears that semiconductor devices are gradually putting them out of business.

 There are a number of ways of achieving the phase shift.
 One of the conceptually simplest is to use "programmable phase shifters".
 Each phase shifter consists of a set of switches that can be set to provide a direct connection, or a connection through a delay line.
 A typical configuration would use three switches, one with a delay line providing a phase shift of half a wavelength / 180 degrees; the second with a delay line providing a phase shift of a quarter wavelength / 90 degrees; and the third with a delay line providing a phase shift of an eighth of a wavelength / 45 degrees.
 This scheme can produce any phase shift from 0 to 315 degrees in increments of 45 degrees.